Michael L. Bleeker, DMD Dental Anxiety Scottsdale Prosthodontist Offers IV Sedation Dentistry

 Sedation – Sedation offers an excellent option for people who suffer from dental anxiety.
 There are several types of sedation, but the general premise behind them is the same: the patient is administered a sedative which allows the patient to arrive relaxed and ready to accept dental treatment.
 While sedated, the dental treatment is completed with minimal pain and discomfort.
 After a period of time the sedative will wear off and the patient regains their faculties and usually have little to no memory of the actual visit or procedure.

-Dr. Bleeker is licensed by the state of Arizona to provide oral sedation to his anxious patients.
-If you have questions or concerns about how Dr. Bleeker can help you overcome anxiety and fear, please contact our office and ask abour sedation dentistry.
+Dr. Bleeker works with Dental Anesthesiologists licensed by the state of Arizona to provide IV sedation to his anxious patients.
+If you have questions or concerns about how Dr. Bleeker can help you overcome anxiety and fear, please contact our office and ask about sedation dentistry.